 This situation presents two major challenges:

-In 1896, William Jennings Bryan closed his populist speech at the Democratic National Convention attacking monetary policy as a symbol of oppression, and said:
+In 1896, William Jennings Bryan closed his populist speech at the Democratic National Convention attacking monetary policy as a tool of oppression, and said:

 “You shall not press down on the brow of labor this crown of thorns, you shall not crucify mankind on a cross of gold.”